TheKikGen/midiXparser/README.md

 #### bool wasSysExMode()
     Return true if the last call to the parse method has stopped the sysex mode, because of EOX or an sysex error.
-    The sysex message is stored if with Setfilter with a size was used.

 #### bool isSysExError()
-    Return true if the last call to the parse method has detected an abnormal end of sysex, generally a midi status (a byte > 0x80) no beeing the EOX byte, or a sysex buffer overflow.
+    Return true if the last call to the parse method has detected an abnormal end of sysex, generally a midi status (a byte > 0x80) no beeing the EOX byte.

 #### bool isByteCaptured()
-    Return true if the last byte parsed is used to prepare a midi message.
+    Return true if the last byte parsed is belonging to a current midi message.
+    Return false if filter doesn't match, or the parsed byte is not belonging to e midi message.

 #### uint8_t getMidiMsgType()
     Return the type of the last parsed midi message.
     Types are defined by the following enumeration :
     . midiXparser::noneMsgType
     . midiXparser::channelVoiceMsgType